Want to know what’s on and where in France in May? Check out our handy guide to get the best from your visit in your area.

-Le Mans – French mortorcycle Grand Prix, speed and thrills at the International circuit at Le Mans.
+Le Mans – French motorcycle Grand Prix, speed and thrills at the International circuit at Le Mans.

 Féria de Pentecôte – One of the liveliest festivals of the year, the Feria de Pentecôte (Pentecostal Fair), takes place May 23-28, 2012.
 A sexy mix of French and Spanish cultures dotted with vestiges of local Roman history – this town celebrates in style with street shows, paella and bull fights in the Roman area.
 Mingle with the locals to watch the grand Pégoulade (procession) — a giant snake of dancers, singers and illuminated floats undulating through the streets.
 The air is filled with music of the peñas (small brass bands), everyone dances the ‘Sévillane’, there is water-jousting in the Canal de la Fontaine, an evening market and mass in the cathedral.
-It’s one big outdoor Spanish-accented French soirée, complete with fireworks and Provençal-style bullfights in Nimes’ Roman amphitheater, the best-preserved in the country, the website ot-nimes will have more details .
+It’s one big outdoor Spanish-accented French soirée, complete with fireworks and Provençal-style bullfights in Nimes’ Roman amphitheater, the best-preserved in the country.

 Fete de la Fraise – the strawberry festival – every kind of strawberry cake for you to try and the biggest strawberry tart in the world is made here – everyone can have a piece!